 The subversive nature of a movement or organization cannot be measured by the number of armed women - nor its feminist character either.
-Since the 1960s, across all continents, most guerrillas have included or include numerous female combatants - for example in Colombia.
-This is even truer amongst Maoist-inspired guerrillas (Nepal, Peru, Philippines, etc.) using the strategy of "People's this thing.
+Since the 1960s, across all continents, of political rule over a territory - and there is no better word than State to describe this thing.
 The difference, apart from its administrative designation, is that it would be so very democratic, so much more in the hands of its citizens that it would no longer deserve the name of State.
 Here is ideology.